marcominerva/OperationResults/README.md

 This library provides HttpContext extension methods to automatically map Operation Results (that may come, for example, from a business layer) to HTTP responses, along with the appropriate status codes.

-A full example is available in the [Samples](https://github.com/marcominerva/OperationResults/tree/master/samples) folder.
-Search for the registration in the [Program.cs](https://github.com/marcominerva/OperationResults/blob/master/samples/Controllers/OperationResults.Sample/Program.cs#L24-L40) file and the usage in [Controllers](https://github.com/marcominerva/OperationResults/tree/master/samples/Controllers/OperationResults.Sample/Controllers) folder.
+A full example is available in the [Example folder](https://github.com/marcominerva/OperationResults/tree/master/examples).
+Search for the registration in the [Program.cs](https://github.com/marcominerva/OperationResults/blob/master/examples/Controllers/OperationResults.Example/Program.cs#L24-L40) file and the usage in [Controllers folder](https://github.com/marcominerva/OperationResults/tree/master/examples/Controllers/OperationResults.Example/Controllers).

 **Installation**